Lobanokivan11/sailfishos-uithemer/docs/guide.md

 UI Themer lets you customize icons, fonts and pixel density in Sailfish OS.

 Remember to unapply themes and display density customizations before updating your system.
-In case you forgot, you may need to use the options provided in the *Tools* page or uninstall and reinstall UI Themer.
+In case you forgot, you may need to use the options provided in the *Recovery* page or uninstall and reinstall Theme pack support and UI Themer.

 UI Themer is divided into three main sections, which provide you icons, fonts and display density customization, alongside additional options.